tolgaozuygur/ultrasonic_glasses/README.md

 Just upload the ultrasonic_glasses.ino to the Arduino, close the case, charge the battery and turn it on.
 For the first few seconds the device will make a constant beeping sound to let the ultrasonic sensor do first calibration.
 After that it will start beeping based on the distance of the objects you are looking.

 ## Final words
 As said, this is a proof of concept.
 Feel free to fork it to upgrade / simplify it even further.
-Also I'd be super happy if you send me an email if you build one and test it with a visually impaired friend of yours.
+Also I'd be super happy if you send me an email (tolgaozuygur at gmail) if you build one and test it with a visually impaired friend of yours.
 After all, the purpose of this project is to help people to live a more comfortable life through a proper use of technology.
 It would be very humbling and joyful to see it in use.